 I requested the wrong item.
 How can I cancel it?

 Go to your Special Collections Request System account and click "Review Requests" under "My Requests" on the left-hand side menu.
 Click the transaction number (TN) of the item you wish to cancel, to view the full transaction information.
 At the top, click the "Cancel Request" button.

 I see the status of my request changes.
 What do these statuses mean?

-"Item On Hold" means your requested materials are ready to use in the reading room.
+"Item Available" means your requested materials are ready to use in the reading room.

 Researchers requesting materials from our off-site storage facility, Ivy Stacks should be aware of the following statuses, as they pertain to availability and access of materials.